jayres/IDM-DynamicWeb/exercise-two/Exercise-Two.md

-# Exercise One: Get Used to React and Showing Data
+# Exercise Two: Get Used to React and Showing Data

 ## Requirements: